 • you feel you can easily talk to and seems to be genuinely interested in you and your baby and family.

 • you want to share this special time in your life with.

 • will enable you to make informed choices about your maternity care.

 • will respect and support the choices you make.

-Click here to receive information from MAMA about Lead Maternity Carer midwives etc in Central Auckland, West Auckland or on the North Shore
+Click here to receive information from MAMA about Lead Maternity Carer midwives etc in Auckland

-If you live outside these areas you can get contact details for the LMCs in your area from the nationwide information service for maternity consumers 0800 MUM 2 Be (0800 686 223).
-You can also get information about midwives in some areas of NZ/Aotearoa from www.midwife.org.nz
+If you live outside Auckland you can get contact details for the LMCs in your area from the nationwide information service for maternity consumers 0800 MUM 2 Be (0800 686 223).
+You can also get information about midwives from www.findyourmidwife.co.nz

 - Who can be a Lead Maternity Carer?

 - What services do Lead Maternity Carers provide?